|

 PPH/Mike Leach headers will be here next week, Woo-Hoo!!

-Image Dynamics CXS62 Components.
-The cone on the
+from the Image Dynamics CXS62 Components.
+The cone

-from the basket again.
-I didn't want to waste time
+separated from the basket again.
+I didn't want to

-pulling the door panel off just to glue it again.
+waste time pulling the door panel off just to glue

 06/27/07, N/A miles: